-During years 7 & 8, students receive 12 double lessons per year in this subject.
-Not only do these lessons teach students skills in Drama and Performance, they also introduce new skills areas that are relevant for the KS4 curriculum (Lighting & Stage Management).
+During Years 7 & 8, students receive 12 double lessons per year in this subject.
+These lessons teach students skills in drama and performance as well as introducing skill areas relevant for GCSE, such as lighting and stage management.

-Key Stage 3- The aim of KS3 is to develop students’ awareness of the basic elements of creating, performing and evaluating.
-This is done mainly through practical work, using a variety of stimulus material including anti-bullying, disasters of the world and evacuation.
-Students also learn about Shakespeare and study ‘Macbeth’.
-Students learn about local playwright Willy Russell and study his play, ‘Our Day Out’.
+The aim of Key Stage 3 is to develop students’ awareness of the basic elements of creating, performing and evaluating.
+This is done mainly through practical work, using a variety of stimulus themes including anti-bullying, disasters of the world and evacuation.

-As well as developing their performance skills and their knowledge and appreciation of the subject, Drama enables students to mature into capable independent learners.
+As well as developing their performance skills and their knowledge and appreciation of the subject, drama enables students to mature into capable independent learners.
 Drama greatly enhances literacy skills.
 Reading is improved through the use of different texts and speaking & listening skills are honed through rehearsal and performance.
 In common with other subjects, students learn how to evaluate their own work and the work of others, using the appropriate subject language.
-They can do this by taking on the role of the director.
-Pupils often video their work to watch it back to help them to develop and improve.
+They can do this, for example, by taking on the role of the director.
+Students often video their work to watch it back to help them to develop and improve.

-During Key Stage 3, homework is set every week and is contained within your child’s work booklet.
-It is also accessible through SMHW.
-Homework ranges from written and learning tasks to revision for end of unit tests.
+During Key Stage 3, homework is set every week and is accessible through Show My Homework.
+Homework ranges from written and learning tasks to performance preparation.

 Ms J Love